piranna/piranna.github.io/_posts/2021-07-08-Abstract-classes-in-Javascript.md

 b instanceof B  // true
 ```

-Just take in account, that since we are checking the `this` object, in case the
+Take in account that since we are checking the `this` object, in case the
 abstract class is extending from another parent base class (like for example
 `EventEmitter`), then we need to do the checking **after** calling to the
 constructor of the parent base class with the `super()` function.